 I do like to be beside the Seacroft

-Stories and histories collected from the Seacroft community were incorporated within a mythological and fantastical narrative that included a live band, dancers, mermaids and sea creatures, bringing East Leeds to life.
+Stories and histories collected from the Seacroft community were incorporated within a mythological plot that included a live band, dancers, mermaids and sea creatures, bringing East Leeds to life.
 The show tells the story of a smalltown boy on an epic journey that lands him not by the sea, but by the Seacroft.
 It draws on the area’s history and its tales and is made from local myths and local geography, with some truth interwoven alongside fairy-tale.
 The use of local stories within the narrative gives local people time to develop confidence, skills and self-esteem to participate with parity of status alongside professionals and volunteers and contribute to the artistic process.